Skip to main content

 local_socket_path = "/tmp/yedmq_plugin.sock"

-default_authorize_result = true
+default_authorize_result = false

-default_authenticate_result = true
+default_authenticate_result = false

 Configuration ItemDescription